SniperOO7/VIP-Premium-FULL-VERSION/README.md

-Nofall damage | no damage from fall | nothing more to describe VIP settings | vip can turn on/off his benefits | nothing more to describe Custom VIP models | special player models for vip players | nothing more to describe Hitmarker | hitmarker with sound effects for vips | nothing more to describe VIP information menu | information menu about benefits of vip | nothing more to describe Trails | trails for vip players | nothing more to describe Double jump | double jump for vip players | nothing more to describe
+Nofall damage | no damage from fall | nothing more to describe VIP settings | vip can turn on/off his benefits | nothing more to describe Custom VIP models | special player models for vip players | nothing more to describe Hitmarker | hitmarker with sound effects for vips | [click here](https://github.com/SniperOO7/VIP-Premium-FULL-VERSION/blob/master/full-description/hitmarker.md)
+VIP information menu | information menu about benefits of vip | nothing more to describe Trails | trails for vip players | nothing more to describe Double jump | double jump for vip players | nothing more to describe